Our History

 Jovita Katusiime, Board Chair.

-Adolescence exposes millions of young people worldwide to serious human rights abuses, especially around sexuality, marriage, and childbearing.
-Girls face coercion into unwanted sex and marriage, leading to unwanted pregnancies, unsafe abortions, STIs, and dangerous childbirth.
-Both boys and girls are disproportionately affected by HIV.
-Many young people are blocked from accessing accurate reproductive health information and essential services.
-JOMAS partners with governments, UN agencies, NGOs, and youth organizations to protect adolescents' sexual and reproductive health and human rights.
-The organization advocates for comprehensive sex education, affordable contraceptives, quality maternal care, STI prevention, and youth-friendly health services.
-JOMAS presents its Strategic Plan 2022–2026 to enhance access to SRHR services and information for young people aged 12–30.
+Every day, I meet young people whose futures are shaped by decisions made about their bodies before they are old enough to make those decisions themselves.
+Adolescence exposes millions of them worldwide to serious human rights abuses — especially around sexuality, marriage, and childbearing.
+Girls are coerced into unwanted sex and marriage, often leading to unwanted pregnancies, unsafe abortions, STIs, and dangerous childbirth.
+Boys are not spared either; both are disproportionately affected by HIV.
+What troubles me most is how preventable this is.
+Too many young people are simply blocked from the accurate information and services that could protect them.
+This is the gap JOMAS exists to close.
+We work hand in hand with governments, UN agencies, NGOs, and youth organizations to defend adolescents' sexual and reproductive health and human rights — advocating for comprehensive sex education, affordable contraceptives, quality maternal care, STI prevention, and youth-friendly health services.
+Our Strategic Plan 2022–2026 lays out exactly how we intend to reach young people aged 12–30 with these services.
+I hope you will walk this path with us

 Where We Work?

-Currently, JOMAS implements programs across Fort Portal, Kabarole District, Bunyangabu District, Kyenjojo District, and Kasese District, where the organization works closely with young people, women, refugee and host communities to strengthen livelihoods, improve access to education and sexual reproductive health services, promote climate-smart agriculture, and enhance economic resilience.
-As part of its long-term growth and impact strategy, JOMAS aims to expand its interventions to additional regions including Jinja, Gulu, Kabale, Mbale, Kayunga District, Iganga District, Mukono, Northern Uganda, including the Ugandan dry corridor, and Mbarara.
+Currently, JOMAS implements programs across Uganda.
+Its in 10 districts in the country amplifying youth voices and skills.
+The organization works closely with young people, women, refugee and host communities to strengthen livelihoods, improve access to education and sexual reproductive health services, promote climate-smart agriculture, and enhance economic resilience.
+As part of its long-term growth and impact strategy, JOMAS aims to expand its interventions to additional districts of the country to expand its reach and continue with the agenda of youth empowerment.
 The organization seeks to reach underserved young people in urban, peri-urban, and rural communities who continue to face poverty, unemployment, limited access to information, social exclusion, and inadequate access to essential services and opportunities.
 Through community-driven and inclusive programming, JOMAS is committed to empowering vulnerable young people with practical skills, entrepreneurship opportunities, climate-resilient livelihood solutions, education support, and access to health and protection services, enabling them to become self-reliant and active contributors to sustainable community development.

 Our Target Groups